bisdn/bisdn.github.io/platform_configuration/ofdpa_table_sizes.md

 ### Resulting Table Sizes

-Depending on the selected mode, the following number of entries will be evailable for tables 30 (Unicast Routing) and 50 (Bridging):
+Depending on the selected mode, the following number of entries will be available for tables 30 (Unicast Routing) and 50 (Bridging):

 | Platform                      | default              | balanced             | layer2               |              layer 3 |
 |-------------------------------|----------------------|----------------------|----------------------|----------------------|